 If the ohmmeter reads a short, the capacitor assembly needs to be replaced.
-Refer to document TID-0113, provided with the 24-month maintence kit, for LWCO replacement instructions.

 6. Remove both ohmmeter probes and reconnect the Shell Harness connector to the P5 connector on the rear of the C-More controller.

 7.9.2 Low Water Cutoff (LWCO) - Standard C-More Test